barbatus/typescript/README.md

 TypeScript paths mapping is supported since `0.6.0`, though, with some limitations.
 It works only for local files and for `module: commonjs`.

-You can now use paths like `imports/client/foo` instead of Meteor absolute paths like `/imports/client/foo` if you add to the `config.json` as follows:
+You can now use paths like `imports/client/foo` instead of Meteor rooted paths like `/imports/client/foo` if you add to the `config.json` as follows:
 ```json
   "baseUrl": ".",